mchmarny/dapr-demos/setup/README.md

 And few cluster operations helpers

+* `node-list` to print node resources and their usage
 * `make ports` to forward observability dashboards ports
 * `make pass` to print the Grafana password (username: admin)
 * `make nodes` to print node resource usage